spidey52/demo/README.md

-Trying to change the editor of the git commit bhaii yaar chage kar diya mai text editor are pata hai bhai tujhe commit kar sakte hai pehle v
+Trying to change the editor of the git commit bhaii yaar chage kar diya mai text editor are pata hai bhai tujhe commit kar sakte hai pehle v adding new line for merging into master

+hwo it is happen